mosquito-cr/mosquito/README.md

 ## Project State

-2017-12-20
+Updated 2018-01-08

 > Sufficient working beta.
 No functionality is tested, but it all seems to be working in manual tests.
 Use in a production environment at your own risk, and please open issues and feature requests.
+>
+> I'm using it in a production environment.

 ## Installation